-Power system supports for the Proposed Project inside Tunnels 1, 2, 3 and 4 shall be placed sufficiently far back to not be readily visible, and attached to the tunnels' interiors using methods that are either removable or may be cut off at the tunnels' lining surface.
+The OCS design for the tunnels shall minimize the removal of historic brick fabric as much as is feasible.
+Power system supports for the Proposed Project inside Tunnels 1, 2, 3 and 4 shall be placed sufficiently far back to not be readily visible, and attached to the tunnels' interiors using methods that are either removable or may be cut off at the tunnels' lining surface in shotcrete instead of in historic brick.

-At Tunnels No. 1, 2, and 3, the OCS shall be attached to the interior roof surface of the tunnel by brackets inserted into the brick lining.
+At Tunnels No. 1, 2, and 3, the OCS shall be attached to the interior roof surface of the tunnel by brackets inserted into shotcrete the brick lining.
 Installation of the main support soffit plates would require the permanent installation of eight epoxy grouted stainless bolts at each support.
 These bolts shall be cut off at the tunnel lining, resulting in little evidence of any modification.
-The remainder of the tunnel-support arrangements and the parallel feeder cables shall be completely removable.
+The remainder of the tunnel support arrangements and the parallel feeder cables shall be completely removable.
 In addition, pole sets shall be installed at the portals of each tunnel.
 For Tunnel Nos.
-1-3, side poles shall be used with power systems over the individual tracks that the poles power.
+1-3, side poles at the portals shall be used with power systems over the individual tracks that the poles power.
 The brackets within the tunnel interiors shall be set inside the tunnel mouth sufficiently far back that they would not be readily visible to passers-by or to those standing on the passenger platforms.

-At Tunnel No. 4, the system shall also be attached to the interior roof surface of the tunnel by brackets inserted into the brick lining.
+At Tunnel No. 4, the system shall also be attached to the interior roof surface of the tunnel by brackets inserted into shotcrete the brick lining.
 Installation of the main support soffit plates would require the permanent installation of eight epoxy grouted stainless bolts at each support.
 These bolts could be cut off at the tunnel lining, resulting in little evidence of any modification.
 The remainder of the tunnel support arrangements and the parallel feeder cables shall be completely removable.
 In addition, pole sets shall be installed at the portals of each tunnel.
 For Tunnel No. 4, the pole sets shall support a headspan to support the power system over multiple tracks.
 The brackets within the tunnel interiors shall be set inside the tunnel mouth sufficiently far back that they will not be readily visible to passers-by or to those standing on the passenger platforms (particularly at Tunnel No. 4's southern portal, the Bayshore Station).